Amazon (1990 film)

-Amazon is a 1990 drama that was directed by the Finnish film director Mika Kaurismäki, who co-wrote the script with Richard Reitinger and John Reaves, the latter of whom contributed additional writing.
+Amazon is a 1990 drama that was directed by the Finnish film director Mika Kaurismäki, who co-wrote the script with Richard Reitinger, with John Reaves contributing additional writing.
 The movie premiered at the Toronto Festival of Festivals in September 1990.

-While shooting the movie Kaurismäki tried to minimize the movie and crew's impact on the environment, which he tried to minimize by choosing equipment that would have the least impact on the shooting location, the surrounding areas, and its inhabitants.
+While shooting the movie Kaurismäki tried to minimize its and the crew's effect on the environment by choosing equipment that would have the least impact to the shooting location, the surrounding areas, and its inhabitants.

 Synopsis

 The film centers upon a Finnish businessman named Kari and his two daughters.
-The trio has gone to Brazil, where he decides to investigate the possibility of starting a gold mining operation in the nearby rainforest, urged on Dan, an American expatriate interested in entering a business arrangement with Kari.
+The trio has gone to Brazil, where he decides to investigate the possibility of starting a gold mining operation in the nearby rainforest, urged on by Dan, an American expatriate interested in entering a business arrangement with Kari.
 He's warned against this by a local woman, Paola, who tells him that mining would have disastrous repercussions on the jungle and its inhabitants.
 The two begin to fall in love and Kari starts to doubt his plans.
-However, before he can truly act on these concerns with his prospective business partner, Kari and Dan are involved in an airplane accident that kills Dan and leave Kari terribly wounded.
+However, before he can truly act on these concerns with his prospective business partner, Kari and Dan are involved in a plane crash that kills Dan and leaves Kari terribly wounded.
 He's nursed back to health by a rainforest tribe, after which he returns to his daughters and Paola.